jessepasos/training-app/readme.md

 That should be easy by now.
 Here’s where it gets interesting.
 You need to create a different level of access for Admiral Blackbird to be able to order the ships to perform any of these actions:

 - Assign/Move crew between ships
-- Send a ship back to homeport
-- Send a ship to attack a port
 - Rename a ship
-- Transfer the treasure from any ship to Port Royal
+- Be able to use treasure to buy more ships and crew (Use a trait to be able to spend or earn treasure).

+Ensure that only one pirate can have a given rank on a ship, allow pirates to be able to be unassigned for rank and ship.

 > Objective: Once you’ve completed this task, a user should be view or edit any of the properties of a ship.
 An administrator will be able to order the ships to perform a number of actions, but a regular user will not.